pragyaagrawal19/Auto-suggestion-and-Auto-correction-in-Epics/README.md

 Create a new virtual environment and install all the dependencies mentioned in requirements.txt.
 ## Data Source and Extraction
-1. Downloaded raw data from the Internet Sacred Text Archive and stored them in the mahabharata-english folder.
-Processed this raw data to create the datasets used in insights and our model.
+• Downloaded raw data from the Internet Sacred Text Archive and stored them in the Autocomplete/mahabharata folder.
+Processed this raw data to create the datasets used in insights and our model.  </br>
-• The processed datasets are stored in the data/ folder and the script used to process the raw data is Data Collection/read_mahabharata.ipynb.
+• The processed datasets are stored in the Autocomplete/data/ folder and the script used to process the raw data is Data Collection/read_mahabharata.ipynb.
-Execution
+Execution.</br>
-• Simply unzip the zip file and run each of the notebooks present in the Auto-Complete folder and Auto-Suggestion folder respectively
+• Simply unzip the zip file and run each of the notebooks present in the Auto-Complete folder and Auto-Suggestion folder respectively.</br>
-• The following are the scripts for each of the tasks:
+• The following are the scripts for each of the tasks:</br>
-– Insights:
+– Insights:</br>
-∗ Data Analysis and Auto-Completion words Dumping -> AutoComplete.ipynb
+∗ Data Analysis and Auto-Completion words Dumping -> AutoComplete.ipynb</br>
-∗ Neural-Network Model Auto-Suggestion -> lstm.ipynb(Already
+∗ Neural-Network Model Auto-Suggestion -> lstm.ipynb(Already</br>
-trained model is present with name as mymodel.h5.Load it directly in the ipynb file)
+trained model is present with name as mymodel.h5.Load it directly</br>
+in the ipynb file)</br>
 ∗ Probabilistic Model Auto-Suggestion -> Auto_Suggest.ipynb
-Other Links:
+Other Links:</br>
-• Project Report
+• Project Report</br>
-• Project Presentation Slides
+• Project Presentation Slides</br>
-• Codebase
+• Codebase</br>